 Simply speaking you will most likely need a two-part system overnight.
 This will consist of an absorbent part, and a wrap.
 It’s highly likely you’ll need a booster or two as well.

 Night nappies – the absorbent part

 This will either need to be a flat nappy, which you fold somehow.
 Or a shaped nappy which like the name suggests is already shaped like a nappy so you just fasten it to your baby.

 A flat nappy is essentially a square of fabric.
 The humble terry is the most widely known.
 Flats can be made from cotton, hemp or bamboo but cotton is the most common.
 As well as terries you can also have muslins or prefolds.
-Any of these flats can be folded onto your baby, and there are loads of different folds to suit different babies.
+Flats can be folded onto your baby or folded and laid flat in a wrap (called padfolding, see below).
+There are loads of different folds to suit different babies.
 I’d recommend having a quick look at a few folds online.
 Most have the option of including a booster within the fold to increase absorbency.
 You will also need to add a fleece liner between the nappy and your baby so they feel dry.